Aptean/integration-services/README.md

 **Playground**: You can use the Postman collection and environment setup json to invoke the APIs.
 Plugin the subscription info in the environment setup.

-**Webhook receiver**:
+**Webhook receiver if you are consuming events**:
-You can use this endpoint as sample webhook reveiver https://stg.integration-consumer.apteansharedservices.com/v1/webhook/1be0959e-5e1a-4053-b273-2759efa045bf
+You can use the following endpoint as sample webhook reveiver https://stg.integration-consumer.apteansharedservices.com/v1/webhook/{{guid}}
-(substitute the GUID to create your own unique inbox)
+(substitute the GUID to create your own unique inbox).
 You can then view the events in https://stg.integration-consumer.apteansharedservices.com/inbox
+Or use webhook.site which is publicly available site to quickly set up webhook endpoint.

+For actual implementation you should create your own http service.
+See the following section for guidance.

 For the http endpoint to be registered as Webhook receiver for AIP you can implement the following in the API controller.
 (You could also build a logic app/function app for a webhook receiver.
 More information is available in Microsoft sites for Event Grid)